ActianCorp/integration-platform-docs/docs/quickstart.md

 <aside role="status">To make filtered search fast on real datasets, we highly recommend to create <a href="#">payload indexes</a>!</aside>

 You have just conducted vector search.
 You loaded vectors into a database and queried the database with a vector of your own.
-Qdrant found the closest results and presented you with a similarity score.
+Cortex found the closest results and presented you with a similarity score.

 ## Next steps

-Now you know how Qdrant works.
-Getting started with [Qdrant Cloud](#) is just as easy.
+Now you know how Cortex works.
+Getting started with [Cortex Cloud](#) is just as easy.
 [Create an account](https://qdrant.to/cloud) and use our SaaS completely free.
 We will take care of infrastructure maintenance and software updates.

 To move onto some more complex examples of vector search, read our [Tutorials](#) and create your own app with the help of our [Examples](#).

-**Note:** There is another way of running Qdrant locally.
-If you are a Python developer, we recommend that you try Local Mode in [Qdrant Client](https://github.com/qdrant/qdrant-client), as it only takes a few moments to get setup.
+**Note:** There is another way of running Cortex locally.
+If you are a Python developer, we recommend that you try Local Mode in [Cortex Client](https://github.com/qdrant/qdrant-client), as it only takes a few moments to get setup.